 Upon completion of the Liberal Arts program, the student should have an academic background sufficient to transfer into a baccalaureate degree program.
-The College has transfer agreements for Liberal Art students with Keene State College, New England College, Plymouth State University, and the University of New Hampshire.
-Liberal Arts graduates have also transferred to the University of Massachusetts, Franklin Pierce, Granite State College, the University of Maine, Lyndon State College, Yale University, Daniel Webster College, Colby Sawyer College, and Mount Holyoke College.
+The College has transfer agreements for Liberal Art students with Keene State College, New England College, Plymouth State University, Granite State College, and the University of New Hampshire.
+Associate in Arts graduates have also transferred to the University of Massachusetts, Franklin Pierce, Granite State College, the University of Maine, Lyndon State College, Yale University, Daniel Webster College, Colby Sawyer College, Mount Holyoke College, New England College, Lyndon State College, Castleton State College, Elms College, LeMoyne College, Antioch New England and Daniel Webster College.